hund-studio/wp-ts-react/docs/PUBLIC_API.md

 > ⚠️ Might be subject to changes

+Retrieve the data of a specific `post-slug` from a specific `post-type`.

 | Method | URL                                                    | Requires Auth |
 | :----- | :----------------------------------------------------- | ------------: |
 | `GET`  | `/wp-json/wpreact/v1/post-type/:post-type/:post-slug ` |         false |